 He is a graduate of The George Washington University where he received a B.A. in International Affairs and specialized in conflict and security studies.
 He has been interviewed or written about by ABC News, Associated Press, CBS News, CNN, C-SPAN, Fox News, Inside Higher Ed, NPR, PBS, Politico, RealClearPolitics, techPresident, The Hill, The Nation, The Washington Post, TIME Magazine, Univision, and others.
 Tobin also serves as the Vice President of YI Advisors, the Millennial engagement consulting arm of Young Invincibles.

-Raychl Speigner, Director of Foundation Relations
+Raychl Speigner, Development Director

 Prior to working at Young Invincibles, Raychl worked for the nonprofit KaBOOM! as the Coordinator of Foundation Relations.
 She was very dedicated to ensuring that all kids get the childhood they deserve through play.
 In this role, Raychl wrote grant proposals, letters of inquiry, cultivated new foundation partnerships, developed and managed program budgets, and worked with individual donors.
 Raychl also has experience working in Community Relations for the Cleveland Cavaliers, Cleveland Browns and National Basketball Association.
 Raychl has a M.S. in Sport Management from California University of Pennsylvania and a B.S. in Sports & Leisure Humanities from The Ohio State University.